 No one knows what causes endometriosis, why some patients have extreme growths, why others have no pain.
 Both the medical and natural health communities are still searching for answers.
-No cure for endometriosis has been discovered, only medications and therapies than may help manage the symptoms.
+No cure for this condition has been discovered; only medications and therapies that may help manage the symptoms.

 One of my favourite books about endometriosis - easy to read, funny and informative, written by an author searching for treatment for herself.
 This was the one book that explained endometriosis to my mother, who, many years into my treatment, still believed that my period pain was 'normal' and I was being a hyperchondriac.

 The following medications are often prescribed to endo patients, to both ease the symptoms and control the growth of endometriosis.

 Note: None of these medications cure endometriosis; they only treat and control the symptoms.
 There is no current cure.